 - Preheat oven to 450F.
 Take pesto out of the fridge and measure out 1/3 cup into a small bowl and let it soften on the counter.
 Brush large baking sheet with 2 tsp. olive oil (or spray it if you have an olive oil sprayer.)

 - Wash squash and cut off stem and blossom end.
 Cut squash into 1/2 inch slices.
 Arrange squash in single layer on a roasting pan.
 (If you have two colors, it looks nice to alternate them.)
-Brush the top of the squash with the other 2 tsp. olive oil and season with Italian Herb Blend, salt, and fresh-ground black pepper.
+Brush the top of the squash with the other 2 tsp. olive oil and season with Italian Herb Blend (affiliate link), salt, and fresh-ground black pepper.
 Roast squash for 10 minutes, or until the squash is barely starting to soften when you pierce it with a fork.

 - Remove squash from oven and turn the oven to broil, with a rack about 3-4 inches below the heat element.
 Brush the top of the hot squash pieces with Basil Pesto with Lemon, or Kirkland Basil Pesto and sprinkle with the coarsely-grated Parmesan cheese.

 - Put the baking sheet under the broiler and cook for 3-4 minutes, until the cheese is melted and starting to brown.
 (Watch it carefully; things can easily burn under the broiler.)

 - Serve hot.
 This can probably be kept in the fridge and reheated, although I haven't ever had any left to try that with.
 I'm guessing it's probably best freshly made.